-Lin's concordance coefficient increases by 0.1 for the comparison of WoS and Scopus, thereby improving the agreement from strong to almost complete.
-For the comparison of Dimensions and OpenAlex, the coefficient decreases slightly by about 0.02, but for the comparison of Dimensions and Scopus the decrease by 0.08 leads to a change from almost complete to strong agreement.
-The other three comparisons led to similar results (independent of inclusion or exclusion of outliers).
+All changes are statistically significant as documented by the non-overlapping confidence intervals.
+Lin's concordance coefficient increases by 0.1 for the comparison of WoS and Scopus-the two databases with journal-based subject classification.
+The agreement improves from strong to almost complete.
+For the comparison of Dimensions and OpenAlex-the two databases with paper-based subject classification-the coefficient decreases slightly by about 0.02.
+For the comparison of Dimensions and Scopus, the decrease by 0.08 leads to a change from almost complete to only strong agreement.
+For the other three comparisons, the decrease of Lin's concordance is smaller and does not change the assessment of agreement.